Symplectic 4-manifolds admit Weinstein trisections: Putting symplectic braided surfaces in bridge position

+We will next look at $\Phi(Q)$ and check it is in singular bridge position with respect to the standard trisection of $\cptwo$.
+Note that $\Phi(Q)$ is isotopic to $Q$ through a family of singular surfaces $\Phi_t(Q)$ where $\Phi_t$ is the fiber preserving map induced by $\phi_t=t\phi+1-t$.

-The fiber preserving isotopy allows us to modify the $z_2$ radial coordinate.
-In Figure~\ref{fig:isotopetangency}, this direction is depicted as vertical, while the time coordinate $r$ varies as you move from one box to another horizontally.
-The isotopy $\Phi$ of $Q$ will be chosen with the goal of making the resulting $Q\cap H_2$ a trivial tangle, but we will also need to keep track of how these isotopies modify $Q\cap H_1$ and $Q\cap H_3$ to verify that these will also be trivial tangles.
+We have illustrated the effect of the fiber preserving map $\Phi$ on $Q$ near a tangency in Figure~\ref{fig:isotopetangency}.
+Note that the fiber preserving map $\Phi$ allows us to modify the $z_2$ radial coordinate; this direction is depicted as vertical within each frame, while the coordinate $r$ varies as you move from one box to another horizontally.
+The top line shows $Q$ before applying $\Phi$, while the bottom line shows $\Phi(Q)$.

-The isotoped version of $Q$ in the case of the tangency is depicted as a movie in Figure~\ref{fig:isotopetangency}.
-Replacing the braid movie in Figure~\ref{fig:isotopetangency} with the braid movies for the node and cusp models would give the corresponding movie for the local isotopy near each of these singularities.
-Additionally, for every crossing in the braid, we will push a neighborhood of that crossing into $Z_3$, plugging in the trivial movie on that crossing into the movie of Figure~\ref{fig:isotopetangency}.
-To put this all together, we concatenate these models according to the singular braid we started with in $H_2$.
-Note that the models are inserted into disjoint regions of the torus.
+Replacing the braid movie in Figure~\ref{fig:isotopetangency} with the braid movies for the node and cusp models (Figures~\ref{fig:node} and~\ref{fig:cusp}) would give the corresponding movie depicting $\Phi(Q)$ near each of these singularities.